vineet-cyberkan/ngApp6/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## To istall extenal liberary
+## To install extenal liberary

 run 'npm install <libraryname>' e.g.  "npm install bootstrap" it will install the package into node_modules directory

+## To genrate componet we have a shorthand method

+run 'npm g c  <componentName>' e.g. "ng g c posts"